build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ## Conclusion
 In this tutorial, we built a full-stack Q&A chatbot using AWS technologies and open source tools.
-We leveraged Amazon OpenSearch as a vector database, integrated GPT-J 6B FP16 embeddings model, and used Langchain with a Large Language Model (LLM).
+We leveraged Amazon OpenSearch as a vector database, integrated GPT-J 6B FP16 embeddings model, and used Langchain with a LLM.
 This chatbot extracts insights from unstructured documents.
 Here's a quick summary of the steps:

 * Deployed GPT-J 6B FP16 Embedding Model.
 * Deployed the Flan T5 XXL LLM Model.